 The Early Years Foundation Stage follows a specific curriculum based around skills that children need to learn at different ages and stages of their life.

 The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
 All schools and Ofsted-registered early years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.

-There are seven areas of learning and development that must shape educational programmes in early years settings.
+There are seven areas of learning and development that shapes our educational programmes in EYFS.
 All areas of learning and development are important and inter-connected.

 Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.

-These three areas, the prime areas, are: Communication and Language; Physical Development and Personal, Social and Emotional development.
+These three areas, the prime areas, are:

-Providers must also support children in four specific areas, through which the three prime areas are strengthened and applied.
+We also support children in four specific areas, through which the three prime areas are strengthened and applied.

 The specific areas are:

 Literacy involves encouraging children to link sounds and letters and to begin to read and write.
 Children are given access to a wide range of reading materials including books, poems, and other written materials to ignite their interest.

 Mathematics Developing a strong grounding in number is essential so that all children develop the necessary building blocks to excel mathematically.
 Children should be able to count confidently, develop a deep understanding of the numbers to 10, the relationships between them and the patterns within those numbers.
 By providing frequent and varied opportunities to build and apply this understanding - such as using manipulatives, including small pebbles and tens frames for organising counting - children will develop a secure base of knowledge and vocabulary from which mastery of mathematics is built.